 Peeking Inside The Building

 First, it’s the reception hall.
 The first sight to welcome is a bronze rhinoceros statue.
-Further inside, there are two European style ballrooms.
+Further inside, there are two European-style ballrooms.
 Adorned with tall pillars and hanging chandeliers.
-An elegant party venue in the past, the ballrooms now often open and accessible when there’s a public event.
+An elegant party venue in the past, the ballrooms are now often open and accessible when there’s a public event.

 Stepping outside to see the exterior.
-Notice how windows at Gedung Sate is inspired by Moorish architecture.
-The Moorish style also something people will notice in Spanish renaissance buildings.
+Notice how windows at Gedung Sate are inspired by Moorish architecture.
+The Moorish style is also something people will notice in Spanish renaissance buildings.
 Balinese architecture inspires its Meru cascading roof design.

 Many say that the overall design of Gedung Sate resembles Washington DC’s White House.
 Which is true, more or less.
-The 6 satay pieces at the top represent how many millions gulden does it take to finance this building’s construction – spoiler alert, it’s six million.
+The 6 satay pieces at the top represent how many millions of gulden it takes to finance this building’s construction – spoiler alert, it’s six million.